CogComp/SRL-Spanish/README.md

 curl -X GET http://localhost:8038/annotate?sentence=La%20presidenta%20de%20los%20Estados%20Unidos%20tiene%20mucho%20poder. curl -d '{"sentence": "La presidenta de los Estados Unidos tiene mucho poder."}' -H "Content-Type: application/json" -X POST http://localhost:8038/annotate
 ```

+# The model
+The model uses the models for token classification from Huggingface Transformers release 3.0.2. (e.g. [XLMRobertaForTokenClassification](https://github.com/huggingface/transformers/blob/v4.3.0-release/src/transformers/models/xlm_roberta/modeling_xlm_roberta.py#L141)).
+The `forward` function of the model can be found [here](https://github.com/huggingface/transformers/blob/v4.3.0-release/src/transformers/models/xlm_roberta/modeling_xlm_roberta.py#L141): the transformer + dropout + linear.

+Some more details about the transforming of the data prior to feeding into the transformer below.
+The `srl_utils.py` file includes reading of the file data into a format usable by the model. `SRLDataset` inherits from `torch.utils.data.dataset.Dataset`.
+It takes in a file and processing instructions then calls the corresponding `read_[filetype]_examples_from_directory` function.
+(Note that these readers are only written for Ontonotes and BETTER input data.
+If you would like to use this model for another dataset, you will likely need towrite another version of this method for that dataset.)
+Once examples have been read from `read_[filetype]_examples_from_directory`, they are converted into features using the `convert_examples_to_append_features` function.
+- the `tokens` from which all inputs are processed is the following sequence: tokenized sentence, separator token(s), tokeniezd predicate, separator token(s)
+- `input_ids` is a [translation of the `tokens` into their corresponding IDs, according to the tokenizer](https://github.com/CogComp/SRL-Spanish/blob/main/srl_utils.py#L447).
+- `attention_mask` is a binary vector the same length as the `input_ids` with [`1` where `input_ids` represents the tokens and `0` elsewhere](https://github.com/CogComp/SRL-Spanish/blob/main/srl_utils.py#L449).
+- `token_type_ids` is a vector that distinguishes [which part of the input corresponds to the sentence part of the tokens, which to the predicate, which to the separators, and which to the padding](https://github.com/CogComp/SRL-Spanish/blob/main/srl_utils.py#L424).
+- `labels` is a vector of the [corresponding IDs of the labels of the `tokens`](https://github.com/CogComp/SRL-Spanish/blob/main/srl_utils.py#L407).

+# Contact
+Questions: contact Celine at celine.y.lee@gmail.com